My New Tattoo Is Itchy—Can I Scratch It?

 Scratching a new tattoo before it has completely healed can cause major damage to your tattoo.

 In a new tattoo, ink can become trapped within the epidermis or top layer of skin.
 As it heals, some of this ink will slowly leach back into the skin and your tattoo.
-If you scratch your tattoo, you could remove the top layer of skin or scabs prematurely, which might cause patchy areas on your new tattoo where ink has been lost.
+If you scratch it, you could remove the top layer of skin or scabs prematurely, which might cause patchy areas on your new tattoo where ink has been lost.
 It may appear as a white mark that might fade over two to three years (but who wants that?).

 Also, when you scratch your freshly inked tattoo, you're dragging dirt and germs across your new wound.
-This type of contact between bacteria and open wound can develop into an infection, which can seriously damage your tattoo and cause health problems.
+This type of contact between bacteria and open wound can develop into an infection, which can seriously damage your artwork and cause health problems.

 Why Is My Tattoo So Freaking Itchy?